Shihabaln/plotly_dashboard/README.md

 # GDP per capita dash

 Data visualisation was used to illustrae GDP per capita for the top countries in the world.
-Using data from world bank data. [here] (https://data.worldbank.org/indicator/NY.GDP.PCAP.CD)
+Using data from world bank data.[here](https://data.worldbank.org/indicator/NY.GDP.PCAP.CD)

 View the dashboard [here](https://plotly-dashboardv2.herokuapp.com/).